microsoft/vsts-jboss-wildfly/README.md

    ![WildFly/Mangement task](Tasks/images/managementtask.png)

-1. Select the "JBoss and WildFly" service endpoint you created previously.
+1. Select the "JBoss and WildFly" service endpoint you created previously, or enter the credentials.
 1. Enter commands to be executed, one command per line.

 ## Deploy applications to JBoss EAP 7 and WildFly 8 and above